 Our Editors' Ethical Capsules Wardrobes For Fall

-Even though it hasn’t quite hit fall weather in Los Angeles, The Good Trade team is still diving headfirst into our fall wardrobes.
+Even though the temps are still warm in Los Angeles, The Good Trade team is diving headfirst into our fall wardrobes.
 Sweaters in 80 degree weather?
-You bet we’ll try to make it happen.
+You bet we’ll make it happen.

 To keep us from overheating, we asked our team to pull together their dream mini capsule wardrobe inspired by our favorite fall staples—all from ethical and sustainable brands.
 The rules were that no capsule could exceed $500 (and only non-sale prices could be counted), and that each collection had to complete at least one outfit.